10Kft/10kft-api/source/includes/_assignments.md

 ##### Endpoint: `/api/v1/users/<user_id>/assignments`
 ##### Endpoint: `/api/v1/projects/<project_id>/assignments`
-CHANGETHIS: ALL THE LINKS IN THIS SECTION NEED FIXED

 Assignments connect a [User](#users) to a [Project](#projects) or a [Phase](#phases) (part of a project) or a [LeaveType](#leave-types).